The Interaction between Inputs and Configurations fed to Software Systems: an Empirical Study: Experimental protocol

-To complete this experimental protocol, we ask whether adapting the software to its input data is worth the cost of finding the right set of parameters \ie the concrete impact of input sensitivity. \textbf{RQ$_{\mathbf{3}}$ - \rqimpact}\xspace To estimate how much we can lose, we first define two scenarios $S_{1}$ and $S_{2}$:
+To complete this experimental protocol, we ask whether adapting the software to its input data is worth the cost of finding the right set of parameters \ie the concrete impact of input sensitivity. \textbf{RQ$_{\mathbf{3}}$ - \rqimpact}\xspace To estimate how much we can lose, we first define two scenarios of reuse $S_{1}$ and $S_{2}$:

-\begin{enumerate}[label=$S_{\arabic*}$ -,topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item \textit{Baseline.} In this scenario, we value input sensitivity and just train a simple performance model on an input - \ie the target input.
+\begin{enumerate}[label=$S_{\arabic*}$ -,topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex, leftmargin=0.6cm] \item \textit{Baseline.} In this scenario, we value input sensitivity and just train a simple performance model on a target input.
 We choose the best configuration according to the model, configure the related software with it and execute it on the target input. \item \textit{Ignoring input sensitivity.} In this scenario, let us pretend that we ignore the input sensitivity issue.
 We train a model related to a given input \ie the source input, and then predict the best configuration for this source input.
-If we ignore the issue of input sensitivity, we can easily reuse this model for any other input, including the target input defined in $S_{1}$.
-Finally, we execute the software with the configuration predicted by our model on the target input. \end{enumerate}
+If we ignore the issue of input sensitivity, we should be able to easily reuse this model for any other input, including the target input of $S_{1}$.
+Finally, we execute the software with the predicted configuration on the target input. \end{enumerate}

 In this part, we systematically compare $S_{1}$ and $S_{2}$ in terms of performance for all inputs, all performance properties and all software systems.
-For $S_{1}$, we repeat the scenario ten times with different sources, uniformly chosen among other inputs and consider the average performance.
+For $S_{1}$, we repeat the scenario ten times with different sources, uniformly chosen among other inputs and compute the average performance.
 For both scenarios, due to the imprecision of the learning procedure, the models can recommend sub-optimal configurations.
 Since this imprecision can alter the results, we consider an ideal case for both scenarios and assume that the performance models always recommend the best possible configuration.